 Reflexology can be a wonderfully relaxing experience, where you can take time out from everyday pressures.
 A trained reflexologist uses an expert touch to help you relax.
 Relaxation helps improve mood, aid sleep and relieve tension.
 The result is an overall sense of well-being.
 A course of treatments is generally 4 to 6 sessions, but in my practice many of my regular clients return at an interval of their choice, to top up on the well-being and relief that they tell me my treatments give them.

-My professional code of conduct does not permit me to diagnose, prescribe or claim to cure.
+As a member of The Association of Reflexologists, their professional code of conduct does not permit me to diagnose, prescribe or claim to cure.
 Reflexology works on an individual basis, and it is not possible to know in advance how you or your body will respond.
 The only way to find out is to try it and see.
 Just one treatment should help you decide whether it will be of benefit to you.